hjortmar/lfgbuddy/README.md

 # LFGBuddy

 Tired of copy/pasting the same message to 15 people from a /who command?
-Me too! <br><br>
+Me too! <br>

 LFG Buddy is designed to do it for you.